pln-planning-tools/Starmap/User Guide.md

 ##### "Children:" syntax

-This syntax is deprecated.
+**WARNING:** This syntax is deprecated.
 Please see https://github.com/pln-planning-tools/Starmap/issues/245 for more details.

+**NOTE:** All child milestones using the `children:` syntax SHOULD appear between the section header and the first empty line for Starmap to recognize them.
+Failing to do this is a common cause of [children milestones not rendering](#why-arent-all-of-my-milestone-children-being-recognized-by-starmap).

 ```
 Children: